TurboVega/image2agon/README.md

 This document is for version V1.1 of the program.

+V1.2 - fix crash bug when no filenames are given<br>
 V1.1 - output 8-bit data as an option<br>
 V1.0 - initial upload<br>